-During the review process, the hearing officer may make adjustments to the budget due to updated revenue estimates, later expenditure estimates, statutory property tax controls, changes in assessed valuation, or other necessary adjustments.
-Keep in mind, in most cases, the DLGF's hearing officer may only adjust the tax levy down from the amount advertised; the hearing officer may not increase the figures above the advertised amount.
-The hearing officer also determines whether the budget was properly advertised and hearings were held in accordance with the law.
+During the final review process, the DLGF may adjust the budget due to updated revenue estimates, later expenditure estimates, statutory property tax controls, changes in assessed valuation, or other necessary adjustments.
+Keep in mind, in most cases, the DLGF may only adjust the tax levy down from the amount advertised; the DLGF may not increase the figures above the advertised amount.
+The DLGF also determines whether the budget was properly advertised and hearings were held in accordance with the law.